WHC2021SIC/WHC2021SIC-TeamVibroraptile/README.md

 To run the familiarization application, simply open the Training.pd patch.

-When you are ready to run the application, open and execute the Vibroraptile.py file.
+When you are ready to play the story, open and execute the Vibroraptile.py file.

 ## Acknowledgements